samuelguebo/leanna/readme.txt

 = Does this theme support any plugins? =

-Bastille includes support for Infinite Scroll in Jetpack.
+Leanna includes support for Infinite Scroll in Jetpack.

 == Changelog ==